Turningl/fedavg_pytorch/README.md

 # Federated Learning With Opacus (PyTorch)

-In this repository, I used PyTorch and Opacus to simulate the fedavg algorithm of federated learning.
+In this repository, I used PyTorch and Opacus to simulate the fedavg and fedprox algorithm of federated learning.
 And add differential privacy in the models.

 # Requirments